xianqugithub/xianqugithub.github.io/_posts/2023-10-09-shopify-localhost-markdown.md

     vite --port 3000
     ```

-After the server is spun up, use this URL to install the app on the test store in the browser: `https://www.fake-shopifytest.com/?shop={your-test-store}.myshopify.com`
+After the server is spun up, use this URL to install the app on the test store in the browser: <https://www.fake-shopifytest.com/?shop={your-test-store}.myshopify.com>

-You can get the shop link from the shopify store page.
-Note that you need to uninstall the app on a normal shopify page first if you have previously installed it
-before accessing the installation link.